 Stress is actually an important part of survival.
 But, if it doesn’t ever turn off, then it’s considered to be chronic.
 Today stress seems to become a way of life.
 When our stress response doesn’t turn off, that impacts us, and there are consequences.
 In this episode we’ll talk about some easy ways to reduce stress right now, what you should be saying when you talk to yourself, what stress looks like at various stages of child and adulthood, the impacts of chronic stress, and how our stress response is supposed to function.

 In this episode, we cover:

-- Consequences of a retained rooting reflex
+- Consequences of chronic stress

 - Dr. Laura’s new location, Brain & Body Rehabilitation Specialists

 - Download Dr. Laura’s guide to Developmental Milestones (it’s free!)